tsgates/arch-wiki-markdown/wiki/Disk_Cloning.md

 partition(s) may be the same or different than the source.
 For safety, perform the process from a live environment.

+Note:This method should not be considered in the same category as disk cloning on the level at which dd operates.
+Also, it has been reported that even with the -a flag, some extended attributes may not be copied.
+For better results, rsync or tar should be used.

 The basic procedure from a live environment will be:

 -   Create the new destination partition(s) using fdisk, cfdisk or other